 ABOUT THE BOWLS AND CUPS

-These paintings began as visual journals, inspired by the emotional ups and downs experienced during meals shared with my mother, who struggles with Alzheimer’s dementia.
-Each piece serves as a thought map, where symbolic colors, objects, and marks trace the daily emotional journey that captures not only the meals themselves but also the shifting thoughts and feelings that accompany them.
-By giving levity to heavy moments and weight to joyful experiences, these works honor these fleeting moments, acknowledge their worth, and serve as a reminder that the smallest details collectively shape a larger narrative — one I'm always working to better understand and navigate.
+This motif began as a series of visual journals, inspired by the ups and downs experienced during meals shared with my mother, who struggles with Alzheimer’s dementia.
+Mealtime offers a chance to pause and reflect on the day’s events.
+From this reflection, each piece emerges as a thought map, where symbolic colors, objects and marks capture not only the meals themselves but also the shifting thoughts and emotions that shape each day.
+These works honor these fleeting moments, acknowledge their worth, and serve as a reminder that the smallest details collectively shape a larger narrative — one I’m always working to better understand and navigate.

 Food has always been central to my life.
 Joyful childhood gatherings centered around a large spread.
 The adventure of experiencing new flavors.
 The excitement of finding my next favorite.
 Overindulging and dealing with the reality of a slowing metabolism.
 Feeling grounded in nourishment.
 Knowing the void left by its absence.
 Fighting sorrow as I watch my loved ones struggle with eating too much or too little because of sneaky deep depressions or impossible anxieties brought on by dementia.

-This collection is a meditation on memory’s persistence and the emotional echoes found in the spaces between.
-Despite the overwhelming certainty of loss, our memories live on in subtle and meaningful ways.
+By giving levity to heavy moments and weight to joyful experiences, this collection is a meditation on memory’s persistence and the emotional echoes found in the spaces between.
+Despite the overwhelming certainty of change and loss, our memories live on in subtle and meaningful ways.